Czech Competition Jury

 International Competition Jury Awards

-The jury for the International Competition award two prizes in this category: the International Competition Jury Award for Best Director and the International Competition Jury Award for Best Film.
+The International Competition Jury presents two awards in the International Competition category: the International Competition Jury Award for Best Director and the International Competition Jury Award for Best Film.
+The jury consists of distinguished film experts from abroad and the Czech Republic.

 Václav Havel Jury